Changed standards benefit Afghan force report: watchdog

 “Key definitions used in capability assessments ... have changed several times,” the GAO said.
 Its report said the Pentagon’s highest rating for Afghan forces had changed from ‘independent’ in early 2011 to ‘independent with advisors’ later that year.

-The Defense Department said that change occurred to better reflect the evolving nature of foreign troops’ relationship with local forces, and Afghan units’ differing skill levels.
+In its April report, the Defense Department said that change occurred to better reflect the nature of foreign forces work in advising and partnering with units of different skill levels.

-“The methods and tools used by (the NATO-led mission in Afghanistan) have certainly evolved, but the changes that have been made have been designed to more accurately track the progress of ANSF units,” a U.S. defense official said on condition of anonymity.

-“Standards have been made more realistic, but not less rigorous,” the official said.

-“Clarity regarding the criteria by which security forces are assessed is critical to congressional oversight of efforts to develop foreign security forces,” the GAO said.
+“Clarity regarding the criteria by which security forces are assessed is critical to congressional oversight of efforts to develop foreign security forces.”

-NATO nations may also struggle in future to secure sufficient funding for Afghan forces, who are likely to face a fierce fight against the Taliban.
+NATO nations may also struggle in securing sufficient funding for Afghan forces in the future, who are likely to face a fierce fight against the Taliban.

-Over 10 years after the Taliban government was toppled, the Afghan insurgency remains potent, even though militants were pushed out of some parts of southern Afghanistan following President Barack Obama’s troop increase in 2009 and 2010.
+Over ten years after the Taliban government was toppled, the Afghan insurgency remains potent, even though militants were pushed out of some parts of southern Afghanistan following President Barack Obama’s troop surge in 2009-2010.